g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 To avoid this scenario, the remote PEs will use the aliasing-label instead of the normal label of EVPN, with this label the PE2 even without the MAC address learned, will forward the traffic to the ESI, making the load-balance of the traffic without loss any packet.

+In the backup-paths process that happens when we have a single-active ESI, the remote PEs will install the routes for the secondary PEs as backup in the FIB, then, when the remote PEs receive the withdrawal of the AD Per-ESI, this backup routes will become active.

 You got the type 1 routes?
 Both kind of routes will work together, to discovery wath EVIs we have in the ESI and how forward the traffic in the right manner.

-In the output, first we have the AD Per-ESI, and so on the AD Per-EVI.
+In the output, first we have the AD Per-ESI with the ```ROUTE-TYPE:RD::ESI```, you can notice the esi-label community and the RT of EVI in the ESI, that identifies if we have an active-active or single-active ESI.
+And so on the AD Per-EVI with the ```ROUTE-TYPE:RD::ESI```, and we can notice the RT of the EVI and the aliasing label advertised.
 ```
 root@R1> show route table EVPN-CE12.evpn.0 match-prefix 1:* detail
 ....